integralfx/MemTestHelper/DDR4 OC Guide.md

 * [Dual rank 8Gb Samsung B-die](https://i.imgur.com/Nqn8s76.jpg).

 ### Label on Sticks

+Sometimes the Thaiphoon report won't tell you the IC or it may misidentify the IC.
+To confirm/deny this, you can check the label on the sticks.
+Currently, only Corsair, G.Skill and Kingston have a label to identify the IC.

 #### Corsair Version Number
 * Corsair has a 3 digit version number on the label on the sticks which indicate what ICs are on the stick.
 * The first digit is the manufacturer.